K-M19/CUSTOM-LICENSE/README.md

 # CUSTOM-LICENSE
-This is a custom LICENSE that will always apply to my projects.
+This is my custom LICENSE.
+I always abide by the terms here and you will too if you use my software or projects.
+> Edit: May 10, 2025
 ----

 CUSTOM SOFTWARE LICENSE – CREATED BY K-M19(ButAa)